 Definition: Sources of Recruitment can be viewed as various means of connecting the job seekers to the organisation which have suitable job openings.
-In simple words, it serves as a medium for communicating or advertising the vacant positions in the organisation with the aim of getting a response from the prospective candidates.
+In simple words, it serves as a medium for communicating or advertising the vacant positions in the organisation to get a response from the prospective candidates.

 The various sources of recruitment can be broadly divided into two types, which are explained in detail below:

 Internal Sources of Recruitment

 Internal sources of recruitment refer to seeking the employees from within the organisation to fill up the vacant position.
 Many companies consider internal recruitment as a great option since it is cost-effective, and they tend to hire employees who have a better know how the organisation and its policies.